byt3bl33d3r/MITMf/README.md

 - Integrated [Responder](https://github.com/SpiderLabs/Responder) to poison LLMNR, NBT-NS and MDNS, and act as a WPAD rogue server.

 - Integrated [SSLstrip+](https://github.com/LeonardoNve/sslstrip2) by Leonardo Nve to partially bypass HSTS as demonstrated at BlackHat Asia 2014

-- Addition of the ```Ferret-NG``` plugin, which uses code from [FireLamb](https://github.com/sensepost/mana/tree/master/firelamb) to store cookies in a Firefox profile

 - ```Spoof``` plugin can now exploit the 'ShellShock' bug when DHCP spoofing!